 A brief history of mobility scooters

-The mobility scooter was first invented and introduced in the year of 1968 when a plumber named Allan R. Thieme started a garage project to help one of his family member suffering from multiple sclerosis.
-After the sleepless nights he spent in his garage, he finally came up with a small yellow scooter which could travel at a speed of 3-4 miles per hour.
-It was actually the biggest invention in the mobility industry after 1933, when the first foldable wheelchairs were introduced.
-This marked the humble beginning of a product which is now changing the world of mobility options for elderly people and the disabled people.
+The mobility scooter was first invented and introduced in the year of 1968 when a plumber named Allan R. Thieme started a garage project to help one of his family members suffering from multiple sclerosis.
+After the sleepless nights he spent in his garage, he finally came up with a small yellow scooter that could travel at a speed of 3-4 miles per hour.
+It was actually the biggest invention in the mobility industry after 1933 when the first foldable wheelchairs were introduced.
+This marked the humble beginning of a product that is now changing the world of mobility options for elderly people and disabled people.
 Over the years, mobility scooters have evolved in many weird and effective ways.
-Now you can get a mobility scooter which is foldable, can be carried on a plane or car with you and reaches enough speed to navigate the roads efficiently.
+Nowadays, you can get a mobility scooter that is foldable, runs on electricity, and can be carried on a plane or car with you.
+Such a Foldable Electric Scooter can also reach enough speed for you to navigate the roads efficiently.

 How these scooters are changing the face of travel